Plutonium 239: an artificial fissile nucleus, highly sought-after and feared

 The American physicist Glenn Seaborg, sitting in front of a Geiger counter in the years when he discovered plutonium.
 Seaborg was also responsible for improving the safety conditions for those handling radioactive elements, such as the wearing of gloves or masks, after decades of abysmally lax security regulations.

 It was first discovered in February 1941 by the American physicist Glenn Seaborg, before America's entry into the Second World War.
-The discovery of 'transuranic' elements (those with heavier masses than uranium) was a sensational one, and the news was kept secret (*).
-Some of these transuranic elements, such as plutonium 239, also had a high strategic importance.
+The discovery of 'transuranic' elements (those with heavier masses than uranium) was a sensational one, and the news was kept secret.
+Transuranic fissile elements, such as plutonium 239, had a high strategic importance.

 The B Reactor at Hanford, Washington